lyuzinmaxim/FPNPhUn/README.md

 So, on small dataset FPNPhUn model can be learned much faster than DLPU model - it can be got from metrics.
 And due to correct residual connections in FPNPhUn train loss decreases much faster too.
 Test loss can't be normal understood due to small dataset.

+# 7-th attempt

+Now I should say, that in [2] was not used maxpooling, but convolution with stride 2 instead.
+In first up-bottom steps I will use conv3x3 with replicated padding=1 and stride=2.
+I compare "convolutional downsampling"-model with "maxpool downsampling"-model on small dataset (100 obj) for 30 epochs, averaged over 5 attempts.

 # References
 1. Lin, Tsung-Yi, et al. "Feature pyramid networks for object detection."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2017.
 2. Seferbekov, Selim, et al. "Feature pyramid network for multi-class land segmentation."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition Workshops.
 2018.